Wondering what CD means on Grindr?

 Differences between crossdressers and transgender

-The main aspect of cross dressing is the aspect, and the focus is on the clothes.
-It has no relation with gender identity.
+The main aspect of cross-dressing is the aspect, and the focus is on the clothes.
+It has no relation to gender identity.

 They do it because they consider themselves as the gender they’re dressing in.
 If a trans woman is dressed like a girl, it is because she considers herself a woman.

 Usually, transgender’s primary goal is to permanently change their bodies, by using hormones or going through surgery.
 The ones still going through the process are known as “in transition”.

 Transsexual is an older word to designate a transgender person.
 Many people don’t like it, so the term is being abandoned.

 A drag queen or king is in general terms, an artist.
 It is a performer that dresses as a feminine character (drag queen) or a masculine character (drag king) and often exaggerates for entertainment purposes.